 Vintage Muscle is a men's health brand that sells supplements for muscle growth and hormonal optimization.
 Their products include ingredients not commonly seen in over-the-counter (OTC) supplements, like steroids and prohormones.

 But do Vintage Muscle supplements contain ingredients proven to increase testosterone and support muscle growth?
 Does the brand use dangerous ingredients?
 Who's behind Vintage Muscle?
-And how do real customers rate and describe the effects of the brand?
+And why do we disagree with some of the brand's marketing claims?

 In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of Vintage's Muscle's most popular products (Alpha Test Stack and Muscle Growth Stack) to give our take on whether or not they're likely to be effective, and whether or not they're dangerous.